top of page

 A native of Killeen, Jo has a strong appreciation for and connections with Ft.
 Hood and the military community.
 Her experience with adolescents from military families has made her knowledgeable of their unique issues.
 Jo offers equine assisted therapy as a therapeutic approach, and has shown wonderful results.

-April Lyons LPC Associate
+April Lyons LPC

 Killeen & Telehealth